dhdhagar/msteams-attendance-compiler/README.md

 Similar use-cases may exist beyond the classroom.

 ## Usage
-1. From a Microsoft Teams meeting, download the attendance CSV from the Participants sidebar
+1. From Microsoft Teams meetings, download the attendance CSV files from the Participants sidebar
-2. Visit [this project's website](https://dhdhagar.github.io/msteams-attendance-compiler/), and set the configuration parameters - start time, end time, and the minimum minutes required for attendance
+2. Visit [this project's website](https://dhdhagar.github.io/msteams-attendance-compiler/), and set the configuration parameters - start time, end time, the minimum minutes required for attendance, and, optionally, the list of names of the attendees as a single-column CSV with column name 'Names'
 3. Click to upload one or more attendance CSV files
 4. The aggregated attendance files will then get downloaded automatically
+5. If the list of names is provided, an aggregated attendance file is additionally generated, which contains values for attendees across dates